-On December 30, 2020, we entered into a Loan and Security Agreement with Silicon Valley Bank, or SVB, which was amended by a Loan Modification Agreement, dated as of November 13, 2022 (the "LSA").
+On December 30, 2020, we entered into a Loan and Security Agreement with Silicon Valley Bank, or SVB, which was amended by a Loan Modification Agreement, dated as of November 13, 2022 and further amended as of August 6, 2024 (the "LSA").
 The credit facility has an available borrowing capacity of (a) the lesser of (i) \$75 million or (ii) the amount available under the borrowing base, minus (b) the outstanding principal balance of any advances made under the credit facility.
 The borrowing base is the product of (a) monthly recurring revenue, as defined in the LSA, multiplied by (b) an advance rate as set forth in the LSA.
-As of December 31, 2023, the outstanding indebtedness under the LSA was \$25.0 million.
+As of December 31, 2024, we had no outstanding indebtedness under the LSA.
 Any future indebtedness incurred under the LSA may:

-- · limit our ability to borrow additional funds for working capital, capital expenditures, acquisitions, or other general business purposes; - require us to use a portion of our cash flow from operations, or other general business purposes, thereby reducing the amount of cash flow available for future working capital, capital expenditures, acquisitions, or other general business purposes; - expose us to the risk of increased interest rates as borrowings under the LSA are subject to interest at the greater of (i) a floating per annum rate equal to 0.25% above the prime rate, or (ii) a fixed per annum rate equal to 3.50%, also paid on a monthly basis; - limit our flexibility to plan for, or react to, changes in our business and industry; - increase our vulnerability to the impact of adverse economic, competitive and industry conditions; and - increase our cost of borrowing.
+- · limit our ability to borrow additional funds for working capital, capital expenditures, acquisitions, or other general business purposes; - require us to use a portion of our cash flow from operations to make debt service payments instead of for other purposes, thereby reducing the amount of cash flow available for future working capital, capital expenditures, acquisitions, or other general business purposes; - expose us to the risk of increased interest rates as borrowings under the LSA are subject to interest at the greater of (i) a floating per annum rate equal to 0.25% above the prime rate, or (ii) a fixed per annum rate equal to 3.50%, also paid on a monthly basis; - limit our flexibility to plan for, or react to, changes in our business and industry; - · increase our vulnerability to the impact of adverse economic, competitive and industry conditions; and - increase our cost of borrowing.